PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh, a few thousand, by now I should say!"

-"!h, well, why didn't you say so?" exclaimed the Duke, breaking out into a smile.
+"Oh, well, why didn't you say so?" exclaimed the Duke, breaking out into a smile.

 "What difference does it make?"

-"Well if it two dozen our so, it would be a mere raiding party.
+"Well if it was two dozen or so, it would be a mere raiding party.
 But a thousand, perhaps two.
 Yes, two thousand?"

 "I'm a wizard," said the Wizard, "Just not with numbers."

-"Well, a quick look at the treasury will reveal that neither am I. But, anything over 500 is clearly an army."
+"Well, a quick look at the treasury will reveal that neither am I. But, anything over 500 is clearly an army, right?"

 "So?"

-"Well, I wouldn't have abdicated, I would have been INVADED!"
+"Well, I wouldn't have abdicated, you see.
+I would have been INVADED!"

 "Yes."

 "Well, for me it's no problem.
 I just slip away into the night.
 The warmth of exile in the Southern Kingdoms and the embrace of my wife --"

-"Weeveston, you got married?"
+"Weeveston, you married?"

 "Oh, yes, for ages now.
 Arranged, but she is pleasant enough, as wives go.
 But she took one look at this damp tower and left me.
 She repaired to her father's estates in the south.
 Something about mold growing in her hair.